 CollectionCooley Library houses a collection of approximately 20,000 books.
 We subscribe to various periodicals and newspapers covering all age groups and interests.
 We also have DVDs, video games, and audiobooks for both children and adults.

 Loan Period/RenewalsThe loan period for most materials is 2 weeks with 2 renewals.
 DVDs and magazines check out for 7 days.
-Two dvd maximum, one video game maximum.
-20 item total maximum.
+Ten dvds maximum for adults, two dvds for teens, and one dvd for children.
+Adults can check out 20 total items, teens can check out 10 items, and children can check out five.
+One video game maximum per card.

 Black and white printouts or copies- .25 each